ehhop/ehhapp-twilio/README.md

 This was developed on a Debian 7 server using Python 2.7.11 packages.
 It is recommended that anyone contributing to this codebase use [pyenv][pyenv] to manage different python versions.
 Until tests are written verifying compatability across different python versions, the `.python-version` file specifies which version this code is intended to run under.

+## Virtualenv

+Packages can and should be isolated from system site-packages in a virtualenv.
+Run `virtualenv venv` and then `source venv/bin/activate` before doing anything else.

+## Dependencies

+We use the `requirements.txt` file to specify required packages.
+Run `pip install -r requirements.txt` to get what you need.

 ## Read the Documentation

 We use Sphinx.
 To build the documentation, navigate into the docs directory, and run `sphinx-build -b html _src _build` where '\_src' and '\_build' are the source directory (where all the rst files are) and the build directory (where the html ends up) respectively.